fingerthief/minimal-chat/README.md

 ---

-### Tip for iOS users
+### Tip for mobile users

-On iOS devices in Safari, you can add a web page to your home screen.
-If you do that, then MinimalGPT will run in `mobile web app` mode, essentially removing the usual browser controls and providing an iOS app experience.
+On iOS/Android devices in your browser, you can add a web page to your home screen.
+If you do that, then MinimalGPT will run in `mobile web app` mode, essentially removing the usual browser controls and providing a native-like app experience.

 ![ios-add-to-home-small](https://user-images.githubusercontent.com/2380471/235267080-d69a2a46-50fa-4acf-b36b-da10b5d439d1.jpg)